ni-c-o-le/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session1.md

 ## Personal Notes and research following this session

-I have gone though the slides in more detail making sure i understand each point and how everything ties together.
+I have gone though the slides in more detail making sure I understand each point/ milestone and how everything ties together.

 ## Exercises and results

 ## Summary of learning